 - Rolling Admission Deadline: August 1 –For regular scholarship consideration and application decision upon receipt of all application materials.
 Students who are accepted after July 1 will have limited payment plan options.

-- Regular Decision Deadline: December 1 – For regular scholarship consideration and application decision upon receipt of all application materials.
+- Regular Decision Deadline: November 1 – For early scholarship consideration and application decision upon receipt of all application materials.
 Financial aid awards will be emailed to students within one week of acceptance/FAFSA submission.

 Click here to access required application and post-acceptance forms.